paulfioravanti/phoenix-and-elm/README.md

 [his blog][codeloveandboards] ([original app codebase][]).

 See the [`original` branch][] for the as-close-to-the-original-as-I-could-get-it version of the codebase.
-The `master` and `websockets` branches will likely have personal tweaks to the codebase in it.
+Other branch will likely have personal tweaks to the codebase in it.

 ## Installation